Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Introduction

-While recent research from the Science of Science community has conducted larger-scale studies that quantify AI's impact on publications in scientific fields \cite{gao2023quantifying,duede2024oil}, they often heavily rely on established scientific taxonomies in ``AI-heavy'' fields.
+In the mean time, recent research from the Science of Science community has initialized larger-scale studies that quantify AI's impact on publications in scientific fields \cite{gao2023quantifying,duede2024oil}, although they often heavily rely on established scientific taxonomies in ``AI-heavy'' fields.
 There remains a lack of delivering a holistic, dynamic, and data-driven overview of AI4Science.
 Such analysis is crucial for understanding the barriers and identifying new opportunities for deep engagement of fast-evolving AI methodology in scientific research.

-In this work, we aim to depict the AI4Science landscape via a large-scale and comprehensive analysis of relevant literature in both scientific and AI communities over the past decade.
+Aiming at addressing these key questions, we conduct a large-scale and comprehensive analysis of relevant literature over the past decade.
 We start by using large language models (LLMs) to identify the scientific problems and AI methods addressed in publications from top science and AI venues, through which we assemble a novel and balanced AI4Science dataset to analyze the role of AI in scientific research (Sec. \ref{sec:dataset}).
-Then with projection maps (Fig. \ref{fig:dataset}) and a bipartite graph (Fig. \ref{fig:bipartite}) constructed from this dataset, we quantitatively reveal the discrepancies between AI and science, leading to several key findings and implications (Sec. \ref{sec:gap}).
+Leveraging this dataset, we illustrate the AI4Science landscape through two projection maps (Fig. \ref{fig:landscape}) and a bipartite graph (Fig. \ref{fig:bipartite}a).
+We further quantitatively reveal the current discrepancies between AI and science, leading to several key findings and implications (Sec. \ref{sec:gap}).
 Finally, through the lens of link prediction, we demonstrate the potential and challenges in advancing the bridge between AI and science (Sec. \ref{sec:model}).
-We anticipate that our findings and tools will foster more effective interdisciplinary collaborations, ultimately accelerating scientific discovery through a more diverse and deeper integration of AI methods.
+Our findings and tools may foster more effective interdisciplinary collaborations and accelerate scientific discovery through a more diverse and deeper integration of AI methods.